arut-ji/arut-ji/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Software Development.
+- 🔭 I’m currently working as a Scala Software Developer at MOIA.
-- 🌱 I’m currently learning a lot of things - Golang, Typescript, programming languages in general and many more.
 - 📫 How to reach me: arut.jinadit@gmail.com
 - 😄 Pronouns: he/him